ultraleap/UnityPlugin/README.md

 ## Requirements

+The UnityPlugin repository is designed to work with Unity 2019.4 LTS or newer.
+However, due to the ever changing landscape of package dependencies in Unity we cannot guarantee compatibility with every plugin or variant of Unity, but aim to provide support for all LTS versions that are under continuous support from Unity.
+If you are sourcing UnityPlugin directly from this repository, your mileage may vary with earlier versions of Unity.

-You will need a Leap Motion compatible device to use this plugin.
-In addition you will need to have the Leap Motion service installed, which must be [downloaded separately][devsite]:
+You will need an Ultraleap compatible tracking device to use this plugin.
+In addition you will need to have the Ultraleap Gemini tracking service installed, which must be [downloaded separately][developer-site].

+Our content uses the standard shader throughout the majority of our examples.
+However, it is possible to view these example scenes according to whichever pipeline you choose by using the upgrading functionality for render pipelines, supplied by Unity.
+To ensure you can continue using our hand models and custom shaders, we also supply an extra URP & HDRP compatible example scene. __(Note these will only work with the correct SRP installed)__

 Use of Ultraleap's UnityPlugin is subject to the [Apache V2 License Agreement][apache].